Midpoint Rule Calculator

 Therefore, the sign of the error in the midpoint rule depends on the behavior of the function being integrated, particularly its second derivative.

-Is midpoint rule a lower or upper estimate
+Is midpoint rule a lower or upper estimate?

 No, the midpoint rule does not consistently provide a lower or upper estimate of the integral.
 Instead, it is an overestimate or an underestimate value that depends on the concavity of the function that is being integrated over the interval.

-Why is the midpoint rule called the midpoint tangent rule
+Why is the midpoint rule called the midpoint tangent rule?

 The midpoint rule is called the midpoint tangent rule because, at the midpoint of each subinterval, it can use the tangent line at the midpoint to approximate the function’s behavior over the subinterval.
 This approach gives advantages to the midpoint value to give you a more accurate approximation than methods using endpoints, as it reduces the overall error in the numerical integration.